reimandlab/IGX_publication_code/input/README.md

 ---

 ### <a id="3"></a>tcga_cna_gistic/
 Results of GISTIC2 analysis of TCGA tumors.
 With the current directory being the `input` folder, run the following bash script to generate the `tcga_cna_gistic` folder.
-The data is downloaded from FireBrowse.
+The data is downloaded from _FireBrowse_.
 ```bash
 #!/usr/bin/env bash